 Obsidian nodules known as “Apache tears” are remnants of the hydration process that alters obsidian into perlite.
 This process progresses slowly into the interior of the obsidian until all that remains are small, rounded obsidian cores—Apache tears—embedded within a surrounding mass of perlite.
 Eventually, Apache tears will alter into perlite.

 Archaeologists have recovered tools and weapons of flaked obsidian from African cultural sites over 100,000 years old.
-An interesting Neolithic use of flaked obsidian was as scalpels for trephination, the surgical removal of pieces of the human skull to relieve brain pressure or, from a shamanistic perspective, to permit the escape or entrance of spirits.
+An interesting Neolithic use of flaked obsidian was as scalpels for trephination, the surgical removal of pieces of the human skull to relieve brain pressure to permit the escape or entrance of spirits.
 Only obsidian blades were sharp enough to cut bone so precisely that skull sections could be replaced and later heal.

 Obsidian is named for Obsius, a Roman legionnaire who discovered an obsidian deposit in Ethiopia.
 In documenting Obsius’ discovery, the Roman scholar Pliny the Elder referred to the stone as obsianus lapis, literally “stone of Obsius”.
 Over the centuries, this phrase morphed into obsidianus lapis—the basis of the modern word “obsidian”.